HimeWoo/untitled-paint-game/ProjectDocument.md

 ### Overview

-My main responsibility was to design and implement the core game logic: how the player and enemies move, attack, take damage, and interact with the world.
-I also owned the knockback system, collision/physics behavior, paint interactions on tiles and platforms, and the health/respawn flow.
-My goal was to build a combat system that is predictable for players when they attack/take damage, scalable for new enemies to be encountered, and to handle edge cases on how the player's dashes and melee attacks affect the gameplay.
+My main responsibility was to design and implement the combat game logic: how the player and enemies move, attack, take damage, and interact with the world.
+I also worked on the knockback system, collision/physics behavior, paint interactions on tiles and platforms, and the health/respawn flow.
+My goal was to build enemies that are predictable for players when they attack/take damage, scalable for new enemies to be encountered, and to handle edge cases on how the player's dashes and melee attacks affect the gameplay.

 ---